-Russia expels 23 British diplomats in spy poisoning standoff
+UK working on 'next steps' after 'anticipated' Russian diplomat expulsions in spy poisoning row

 It has also rejected British claims that the Novichok agent was made in a former Soviet state, saying that other countries also had the knowledge and ability to manufacture the substance.

-The latest developments came as Scotland Yard announced that it was treating the recent death of a Russian dissident in London as murder.
+Is the latest death in London linked to the attack on the Skripals?

+There has been no link found between the suspected murder on Nikolay Glushkov and the nerve agent attack on the Skripals.

-Nikolay Glushkov, 68, a Russian businessman exiled in the UK, was found dead in his New Malden home, south-west London, on Monday.
+The Russian businessman exiled in the UK, was found dead in his New Malden home, south-west London, on Monday.

-Investigators initially said his death was being treated as unexplained.
 But a post-mortem examination on Thursday concluded that he was killed by compression to the neck, the Metropolitan Police confirmed.

-Detectives have refused to link the the apparent murder with the Salisbury nerve agent attacks, but counter-terror police are overseeing the Glushkov investigation "because of the associations" the critic had.

-There are reports that UK police are also carrying out assessments of risk to other Russian dissident and Putin critics in the wake of the incident.